D-modules generated by rational powers of holomorphic functions

 Here the first equality, which corresponds to the first equality of (1.1.1), means the twist of the action of the vector fields $\dd_{x_i}$. \sk It is well-known (see \cite{Ma2}) that $\delta(t-f)$ and $f^s$ satisfy the same relations in $\D_Y$, and we have a natural inclusion

 such that $f^s$ is naturally identified with $\delta(t-f)$, and $s$ with $-\dd_tt$.
 (Here the sheaf-theoretic direct image by $i_f$ is omitted to simplify the notation.) \sk The roots of $b_f(s)$ are negative by \cite{Ka1}, and greater than $-n$ by \cite{mic}.
-These imply the inclusions
+(Recall that we assume $n\ges 2$ in this paper.)
+These respectively imply the inclusions

+where $V$ is the filtration of Kashiwara and Malgrange as in (1.2) below.
+The last inclusion can be shown by using the increasing filtration $G$ on $M_f\subset M_f[t^{-1}]$ in (1.3) below.
+Indeed, we can deduce the following from the above assertion in {\it loc.\,cit.}: